 - Students will have an appreciation for the craft and theory of other genres.

-- Students will have a good grasp of the canonical contexts and history from which new writing emerges.
+- Students will have a good understanding of the canonical contexts and history from which new writing emerges.

-- Students will have produced a publishable, complete manuscript of original work.
+- Students will have produced a publishable, complete manuscript of original writing.

 Persons with the M.F.A. in Creative Writing can go on to careers in:

-- A person with an M.F.A. in Creative Writing may teach high school English (in some cases, additional credits in Education courses will be required) or may teach English abroad.
-Because of the teaching experience available in the UNLV M.F.A. program as a Graduate Assistant instructor in the English department, persons holding the M.F.A. are eligible to teach composition, literature, or creative writing classes at the college level.
+- A person with an M.F.A. in Creative Writing may, usually with the publication of a book, teach at the university or college level; or, usually with some significant publications, at the community college level.
+Persons with the M.F.A. in Creative Writing may also teach high school English (in some cases, additional credits in Education courses will be required); or may teach many disciplines of English at schools and institutes abroad.
+Because of the teaching experience available from the M.F.A. at UNLV as a Graduate Assistant instructor in the English Department, common fields in which persons holding the M.F.A. degree are qualified to teach in are: composition, literature, world literature, creative writing, or business writing.

 - Public Relations, Media, Communications, and Advertising

-- In the broadest sense possible, Creative Writing M.F.A. graduates can do anything.
-In survey after survey, employers rank writing and communication skills as the most important credential.
-Graduates can go on to careers in finance, management, human resources, politics, sales, marketing, civil service, non-profit agencies, institutional analysis―the possibilities are endless.
+- In the most global sense possible, Creative Writing M.F.A. graduates can do anything.
+In survey after survey, business employers rank writing and communications skills as the most important qualification.
+M.F.A. graduates are also highly qualified to work for non-profits, especially in arts and education.
+Also, graduates go on to careers in finance, management, human resources, sales, marketing, civil service, and institutional analysis―the possibilities are endless.